-Stars in Her Eyes, by Dona McCormack, will appear in the upcoming Aggregate anthology.
+Stars in Her Eyes, by Dona McCormack, appears in our Aggregate anthology.

 Dona McCormack is a disabled writer living in Northeast Ohio with four fuzzbutts, one oversized goldfish-chomping aquatic turtle, and Michael, her devoted partner.
 When she’s not poking a notebook with a pen (sometimes by design), Dona pokes thread into fabric (always by design).
 She writes Realism and Weird, she’s published in several journals including SEP.com, and she won third in Reflex Fiction’s Summer 2019 Flash Contest.
 Dona’s website: https://DonaMcCormack1.wixsite.com/donawrites, Twitter: @DonaWrites, and Instagram: @DonaWritesInsta.